mhadam/snowplow.wiki-fork/Snowplow-on-Google-Cloud:-Getting-Started.md

 |-----------------------|---------------------------------|
 | Google Compute Engine | Anything that needs an instance |
 | Google Cloud Pub/Sub  | Scala Stream Collector          |

+- Some services require Billing to be enabled.
+To enable and manage your billing accounts, go to https://console.cloud.google.com/billing

 <a name="gcloud-sdk">
 ### 3. Google Cloud SDK